CloudLabsAI-Azure/Leave-Management-System-with-Microsoft-Copilot-Studio/Lab-guide/exercise5.md

    ![](../media/cor-mn-e4-g-19.png)

+## Task 2: Test the Deployed Agent in Microsoft Teams

+In this task, you will test the deployed **Leave Management Agent** in Microsoft Teams by submitting a leave request, providing the required details, and reviewing the approval outcome.

 1. In the **Leave Management Agent** chat window, type **I want to apply for leave (1)** in the message box and click the **Send (2)** button to continue the conversation.

    ![](../media/cor-mn-e4-g-12.png)